Tilanqiao Prison: Ward Road Gaol period (1903–1941)

 The prison population comprised a mix of Chinese and European males found guilty by consular courts.
 (Although some European countries preferred not to send convicts to Ward Road Gaol, instead transferring them to prisons in their home countries or other colonies).
 Female Chinese convicts were only interned in Ward Road between 1904 and 1906, after which they were sent to female prisons elsewhere in the province.
 European women were housed in a Foreign Women's Block, but this closed in 1922 and women were placed in the French Concession's prison.
 In 1925 a decision was made to no longer imprison Western convicts at Ward Road, instead sending them to the Settlement's Caucasian-only prison: Amoy Road Gaol.

 Between 1925 and 1930 Ward Road Gaol was therefore a prison predominantly housing Chinese prisoners, controlled and run by a predominantly British and Indian staff.
 In 1930 Chiang Kai-shek's Kuomintang government negotiated for all male prisoners, Western or Chinese, to be sent to Ward Road Gaol and for it to be run as close to Chinese guidelines as possible.
-This was agreed in theory, though the British staff were unwilling to enforce Chinese discipline as provided in the guidelines, as this was considered harsh - even by the prison's own rough standards.
+This was agreed in theory, though the British staff were unwilling to enforce Chinese discipline as provided in the guidelines, as this was considered harsh – even by the prison's own rough standards.

 For its existence, Ward Road Gaol has been considered one of the harshest in the world.
 Silence was enforced at all times and overcrowding was rife.
 In 1934 there were only 2925 cells between its 6000 inmates.
 Tuberculosis was found in nearly 65% of long-term prisoners, suicide was not uncommon, and discipline was enforced through physical punishment by use of long batons.
 The majority of warders were Indian Sikhs, who were generally despised by Chinese prisoners.
 Western prisoners were separated from the Chinese and were relatively better cared for, being given lighter duties, separate cells and softer uniforms.
 After 1930 they too were officially brought under the same discipline system as the Chinese, however.

 Wartime period (1932–1949)

 1932 to 1943

 After the First Battle of Shanghai ended with the de facto control of Hongkou, Ward Road Gaol found itself located in the middle of the Japanese-controlled sector of the International Settlement.
 Again, during the hostilities of 1937, the prison was trapped between the Chinese and Japanese armies.
 It was accidentally shelled a number of times, with prisoners killed and guards injured.
 A short cease-fire allowed 500 prisoners to be released to safe areas, but the Japanese cancelled further prisoner releases after the Municipal Council stated it could not simply turn loose young offenders into a dangerous environment.

-The prison remained under the management and control of the Municipal Council until it was disbanded in 1943 and the prison continued process and detain Chinese and foreign prisoners in Ward Road Gaol.
+The prison remained under the management and control of the Municipal Council until it was disbanded in 1943 and the prison continued to process and detain Chinese and foreign prisoners in Ward Road Gaol.
 However after the commencement of the Pacific War in December 1941, Japan took over effective control of the Council.
 The prison nonetheless retained many of its Sikh and European guards.